Proper Motions, Orbits, and Tidal Influences of Milky Way Dwarf Spheroidal Galaxies: Conclusion

 The {\it Gaia} astrometric data sets (DR2, EDR3) have transformed our understanding of the orbital motion of the MW dSph population and enabled new analyses.
 The study of proper motions and internal tangential kinematics of MW dSphs and more distant dSphs is promising with the future {\it Gaia} data releases and future space based astrometry (e.g., Nancy Grace Roman Space Telescope).

-\acknowledgments We thank Matt Walker and Sergey Kosopov for helpful discussions.
-ABP is supported by NSF grant AST-1813881.
+\acknowledgments We thank Matt Walker and Sergey Kosopov for helpful discussions. {We thank the referee for their constructive report.
+We thank Josh Simon and Dmitry Makarov for their helpful comments.} ABP is supported by NSF grant AST-1813881.
 TSL acknowledges financial support from Natural Sciences and Engineering Research Council of Canada (NSERC) through grant RGPIN-2022-04794.

 For the purpose of open access, the author has applied a Creative Commons Attribution (CC BY) licence to any Author Accepted Manuscript version arising from this submission.

 This research has made use of the SIMBAD database, operated at CDS, Strasbourg, France \citep{Simbad2000A&AS..143....9W}.
 This research has made use of NASA’s Astrophysics Data System Bibliographic Services.